 Though it is still a full-size truck and handles like one, most reviewers were pleased with the way the 2010 Ford F-150 drives.
 Though some report a slightly bouncy ride, that's typical for a pickup truck.

 - "Enhancements to the F-150's suspension have smoothed out the ride.
 On a mix of dirt roads and highway driving, the stiffer frame didn't reveal itself in a stiffer ride.
-It was surprisingly quiet and smooth.
-Ford uses a mix of sound deadening materials such as laminated steel (known as quiet steel) and a retuned powertrain to keep noise to a minimum." -- Detroit News
+It was surprisingly quiet and smooth." -- Detroit News

 - "Smaller bumps are easily absorbed, but even moderate-size ones are followed by a reverberation that's typical in pickup trucks.
 The tail end can hop on rough roads without some weight in the bed--also typical of pickups." -- Consumer Guide